AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 SMS enhancements have been introduced to improve your messaging capabilities:

 * You can define and manage unique keywords for your SMS campaigns and journeys, enabling more personalized and efficient communication.

 * You can create and deliver a default SMS message when a keyword is not recognized.

+* You can now edit or delete an SMS API Channel Configuration.

 <!--**Journeys**-->